Volvo ABS Anti-skid Service Required

 Most models, yes.
 We do not recommend it.
 The ABS module can be removed and the pump left in place, allowing the vehicle to be driven with normal brakes but no ABS.

-Does Volvo make their own ABS module?
+Does Volvo make its own ABS module?